-To analyze adequacy of professional judgement and assumptions made by the management in relation to allowance for ECL estimate, we performed the following procedures:
+To analyze adequacy of professional judgement and assumptions made by the management in respect of allowance for ECL estimate, we performed the following procedures:

-- For loans to corporate clients we assessed and tested the design and operating effectiveness of the controls over allocation of loans into Stages. - For a sample of loans to corporate clients, we tested whether Stages are correctly assigned by the Group by analyzing financial and non-financial information, as well as assumptions and professional judgements, applied by the Group. - For a sample of loans to corporate clients, we tested the correctness of data inputs for PD calculation. - For a sample of Stage 3 loans to corporate clients, where ECL are assessed individually we critically assessed assumptions used by the Group to forecast future cash flows, including estimated proceeds from realizable collateral and their expected disposal terms based on our understanding and publicly available market information. - For loans to individuals we tested the design and operating effectiveness of controls over completeness and accuracy of data inputs into ECL calculation models, timely reflection of delinquency events and loan repayments in the underlying systems and allocation of loans into Stages.
-We agreed input data to supporting documents on a sample basis. - We assessed predictive capability of the Group's methodology by analyzing models validation results.
+- For loans to corporate clients we assessed and tested the design and operating effectiveness of the controls over allocation of loans into Stages. - For a sample of loans to corporate clients, we tested whether Stages are correctly assigned by the Group by analyzing financial and non-financial information, as well as assumptions and professional judgements, applied by the Group.
+In addition, we assessed the reasonableness of the Group's treatment of COVID-19 payment holidays to customers from a significant increase in credit risk perspective. - For a sample of loans to corporate clients, we tested the correctness of data inputs for PD calculation. - For a sample of Stage 3 loans to corporate clients, where ECL are assessed individually we critically assessed assumptions used by the Group to forecast future cash flows, including estimated proceeds from realizable collateral and their expected disposal terms based on our understanding and publicly available market information. - For loans to individuals we tested the design and operating effectiveness of controls over completeness and accuracy of data inputs into ECL calculation models, timely reflection of delinquency events and loan repayments in the underlying systems and allocation of loans into Stages.
+We agreed input data to supporting documents on a sample basis.